OctopusDeploy/People/Software-Engineering.md

 - I am actively introspective and take time to work on my personal and professional development.
 - I happily take responsibility for my own mistakes and I learn from the mistakes of others.

-## Software Architect
+## Solution Architect

-> I am a well-rounded developer, architect, problem solver, and leader of people.
-I can be trusted to take a brand new idea from inception to production with a small group of people.
+> I am a well-rounded developer, architect and problem solver.
+I can be trusted to take a brand new idea from inception to production, bringing people along with me throughout the process and providing clarity for our team.

-### I am trusted to lead a small team (of up to 3) to ship a brand new idea to production with limited supervision
+### I am trusted to ship a brand new idea to production with limited supervision

-- I am maturing as a leader of people.
-- I can confidently step outside my comfort zone and adapt quickly to new team situations.
+- I can confidently step outside my comfort zone and adapt quickly to new situations.
 - I am comfortable diving head-first into moderately risky situations with relatively little upfront information and oversight.
 - I am confident making architectural decisions taking concerns like infrastructure, identity management, security, scalability, concurrency, and maintainability into consideration.
 - I am comfortable with transparently assessing risk, making recommendations, escalating appropriately, and dealing with the consequences along the way.
 - I am comfortable building a product vision based on the needs of multiple customers, regardless of whether this involves technology or otherwise.
-- I am proficient at leading software projects using agile practices.
-- I can confidently and charismatically pitch ideas, positively influencing my team to take decisive action based on reaching consensus.
+- I can confidently and charismatically pitch ideas, positively influencing and convincing people to take decisive action based on reaching consensus.
 - I am an adept communicator, and can effectively steer technical and non-technical conversations to positive outcomes over any medium.

 ### I help our team focus on delivering value to our customers